-STAFFING OVERVIEW, INCLUDING QUALIFICATIONS SOUGHT FOR PROFESSIONALS AND PARAPROFESSIONALS
+J: STAFFING OVERVIEW, INCLUDING QUALIFICATIONS SOUGHT FOR PROFESSIONALS AND PARAPROFESSIONALS

-To ensure that students at the Robert Frost Charter School are supported in their academic endeavors and personal growth, we will seek highly qualified, nurturing educators who will treat them with dignity and respect.
-Our educators will serve as leaders, guides and role models as they assume the responsibility of building cohesive collaborative classroom communities where our children will feel free to challenge themselves and grow as individuals and as part of a group.
+Robert Frost Public Charter School ensures that students are supported in their academic endeavors and personal growth, by seeking highly qualified, nurturing educators who will treat them with dignity and respect.
+Our educators serve as leaders, guides and role models as they assume the responsibility of building cohesive collaborative classroom communities where our children will feel free to challenge themselves and grow as individuals and as part of a group.
 Our students will feel safe, and encouraged to mature and develop at their own pace as they work to reach their full potential.

-Our classrooms will be run by one (1) Lead Teacher and supported by one (1) Assistant Teacher.
-Our Lead Teachers will hold, at minimum, an accredited and nationally recognized early childhood, lower or upper elementary, or secondary Montessori certification, depending on their grade level position.
-The Robert Frost Charter School teachers will be nurturing, reflective, and creative problem solvers who are committed to the School's Mission.
-Our Assistant Teachers will hold New Hampshire Teacher Accreditation and must demonstrate their ability to embrace our educational approach and School Mission as they work to support the Lead Teacher.
+Our classrooms will be run by one (1) Lead Teacher and supported when enrollment supports by an Assistant Teacher.
+Our Lead Teachers will hold, at minimum, an accredited and nationally recognized early childhood, lower or upper elementary, or secondary Montessori certification, depending on their grade level position, New Hampshire Teacher Certification or three years of teaching experience.
+The Robert Frost Public Charter School teachers will be nurturing, reflective, and creative problem solvers who are committed to the School's Mission and Vision.
+Our Assistant Teachers must demonstrate their ability to embrace our educational approach and School Mission as they work to support the Lead Teacher/s.